ibrahemMR/Form-Validate/README.md

 # Form Validate
-this is form validatetion with Jquery,ajax and php native i make this as an application of learning ajax
+this is form validatetion with Jquery,ajax and php native i make this as an  application to using ajax

 Ingredients:
 HTML